Atturra grows revenue and profit in first half of FY23

-Canberra-based Microsoft partner Atturra has posted revenue of $82.8 million, up 34 per cent from the previous six month period, thanks to continued growth, and acquisitions of businesses.
+Sydney-based Microsoft partner Atturra has posted revenue of $82.8 million, up 34 per cent from the previous six month period, thanks to continued growth, and acquisitions of businesses.

 The company also reported a statutory consolidated net profit after tax of $4.5m this in its financial year results for the six months to 31 December 2022 (1H FY23), up 32 per cent from the same period the year before.